KDE/kdevelop/README.md

-kdevevelop with qtwebengine dependencies removed
+kdevelop with qtwebengine dependencies removed